joshuakalule/joshuakalule/README.md

     <small align="center" font-size="15"></small>
 </p>
 # 💫 About Me:
-- 🔭 I’m currently working on the backend of a social platform✨
-- 🌱 I’m currently learning Fullstack Software development by ALX
-- 👯 I’m looking to collaborate on data centric projects
-- 🤔 I’m looking for help with machine learning and computer vision
-- 💬 Ask me about python 3 and Arduino😎
-- 📫 You can reach me using: <a href="kaljoshkalule@gmail.com">Email</a> Phone: +256762462407 | +256703276435
-- ⚡ Fun fact: Sogeking is not Ussop.
+🔭 I’m currently working on the backend of a social platform✨.<br>🌱 I’m currently learning Fullstack Software development by ALX.<br>👯 I’m looking to collaborate on data centric projects.<br>🤔 I’m looking for help with machine learning and computer vision.<br>💬 Ask me about python 3 and Arduino😎.<br>📫 You can reach me using: <a href="kaljoshkalule@gmail.com">Email</a> Phone: +256762462407 | +256703276435<br>⚡ Fun fact: Sogeking is not Ussop.<br>

 ---
 [![](https://visitcount.itsvg.in/api?id=joshuakalule&icon=2&color=11)](https://visitcount.itsvg.in)